-The Board has adopted a Student Code of Conduct that defines standards of acceptable behavior -on and off campus, during remote and in-person instruction, and on District vehicles - and outlining consequences for violation of these standards.
+The Board has adopted a Student Code of Conduct that defines standards of acceptable behavior - on and off campus - during remote and in-person instruction, and on District vehicles and outlines consequences for violation of these standards.
 The District has disciplinary authority over a student in accordance with the Student Code of Conduct.
-In addition, in some instances involving criminal conduct.
-During summer instruction, the Student Handbook and Student Code of Conduct in place for the year immediately preceding the summer period shall apply, unless the District amends either or both documents for the purposes of summer instruction.
+During summer months, the Student Handbook and Student Code of Conduct in place for the year immediately preceding the summer period shall apply, unless the District amends either or both documents for the purposes of summer instruction.